irrvlo/juice-client/README.md

 - [Website](https://juice.irrvlo.xyz)
 - [Releases](https://github.com/irrvlo/juice-client/releases)

-Windows only for now, Linux and MacOS builds will come if its requested enough.
+Windows and MacOS releases are available.
+Linux will come if requested enough.

 # What features does this have?